 We are looking for PhD students who wish to pursue academic research in the areas mentioned above and be supervised by our experts in these fields.

-NB!
-In 2018, there will be two PhD students admitted to conduct research specifically in intellectual history/cultural history/political philosophy.
+In Autumn 2019, there will be one PhD student admitted to conduct research in digital humanities.

 Why study with us?

 - The syllabus is flexible and enables each student to organise his/her studies in close cooperation with a supervisor and to choose the optimal training in a given research topic.

 - In addition, the curriculum is aimed at an interdisciplinary approach and increasing the dialogue between the student and the supervisor.